JJ/granada-off/text/haunted.md

 haunt the mansions where they did their bad deeds, movie theaters are haunted by the characters of bad movies, and they are condemned to watch them over and over again.
 Without any popcorn to help them through.
-This one closed in living memory due to the onslaugt of bigger, and better, multiplexes all around the city.
+This one closed in living memory due to the onslaught of bigger, and better, multiplexes all around the city.
 [2014 was the date](http://granadaimedia.com/el-ultimo-fin-de-semana-del-multicines-centro/), and if you pass by you might be able to still see the last movies that